A popular blue gem that is only produced commercially in one small area of Tanzania.

 Illegal mining and smuggling have also moved the price of tanzanite.
 In 2012 and 2013 large numbers of illegal miners entered the tanzanite mining areas and began to aggressively mine the easy-to-access areas.
 This occurred at a height of tanzanite prices.
 They then dumped a flood of illegal production into the market, causing a sharp decline in tanzanite prices during the following two years.

 When prices change, commercial-grade gems usually experience the greatest price instability.
 These are the most abundant grades of tanzanite where price competition is highest.
 Top-quality stones, especially those in larger sizes, are very rare.
 They tend to retain their value in down markets and increase in value in rising markets.

 Synthetic tanzanite is not known in the marketplace.
-When this article was written in early 2014, a literature review did not indicate that anyone had successfully produced and marketed synthetic tanzanite.
+When this article was last updated in early 2017, a literature review did not indicate that anyone had successfully produced and marketed synthetic tanzanite.
 However, stones are being offered for sale as "synthetic tanzanite".
 These are really imitation tanzanite being sold by sellers who are not using the proper terminology.
 As with any other gem, sellers of synthetic or imitation gems are obligated to clearly disclose their man-made origin at the time of sale - just as is done for lab-created rubies, emeralds, and many other gems.